Logo Uninet Diagnostic Imaging Forum

 .

-The 10/13/04 15:41, Bayardo Flores say:
+El 13/10/2004 15:41, Bayardo Flores dijo:

 Las últimas fotos me inducen a retirar la propuesta de Adenoma vs. Carcinoma bronquioloalveolar.
 Ahora se aprecia con más claridad que la lesión está constituida por dos tipos celulares, el epitelio de revestimiento bronquiolar aparentemente no atípico e inmediatamente en posición subepitelial una población celular epitelioide con citoplasma mal definido y núcleos un tanto pleomórficos, con hendiduras (grooves), que recuerdan a células de Langerhans, aunque no pienso se trate de una histiocitosis.